Better sex, whenever you want. Start here

 If you have pulmonary arterial hypertension, you’ll need to discuss Adcirca with your healthcare provider.

+• Cialis is an ED medication.
 Cialis is one of several medications used to treat erectile dysfunction.
-Others include sildenafil (the active ingredient in Viagra®), vardenafil (Levitra®) and more recent medications such as avanafil (sold as Stendra®).
+Others include sildenafil (the active ingredient in Viagra), vardenafil (generic for Levitra®) and more recent medications like avanafil (sold as Stendra).

 You can find out more about how these medications work in our full guide to the most common ED treatments and drugs.